needle-mirror/com.unity.xr.openxr/Documentation~/features/microsofthandinteraction.md

 This interaction profile does not provide hand mesh or hand rig data.
 These will be added in the future.

-For more information about the Microsoft Hand Interaction extension, see the [OpenXR Specification](https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#XR_MSFT_hand_interaction).
+For more information about the Microsoft Hand Interaction extension, refer to the [OpenXR Specification](https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#XR_MSFT_hand_interaction).

 ## Available controls

+The following table outlines the mapping between the OpenXR paths and Unity's implementation:

 | OpenXR Path | Unity Control Name | Type |
 |----|----|----|